- News and insights

 Will I run out of money in retirement?
 How does retirement cash flow modelling work?

 When clients come to us for wealth planning advice, they almost always ask ‘Will I run out of money?’
-It’s an understandable concern and, though we may wish it otherwise, no-one knows exactly how long they’re going to live for or what financial challenges they may face.
+It’s an understandable concern and, though we may wish it otherwise, no-one knows exactly how long they’re going to live or what financial challenges they may face.

 Retirement cash flow modelling can help to alleviate your concerns.
 Building your individual retirement cash flow planner involves assessing your current and forecasted wealth, along with your income and expenditure, using assumed rates of investment growth, inflation and interest rates, to build a picture of your finances now and in the future.

 If you have accumulated wealth, retirement cash flow modelling can help you manage your position and make sensible decisions over the years.
 However, cash flow planning is arguably even more beneficial if you have longer-term personal or business objectives, as you can see how much you need to save and the returns you need to meet those defined objectives.
 You can also use cash flow modelling for care home fees planning.